ryantd/veloce/README.md

 # Enscale
 ## About
 **Enscale** is an `instant distributed computing` toolbox based on the Ray stack and ML/DL frameworks, which is scalable, efficient, and easy-to-use.
-It accelerates the development of any ML/DL training workload, on any cloud or local, at any number of workloads.
+It accelerates the development of any ML/DL training workload, on any cloud or local, at any parallelism size.

 ## Goals
 - Launch any interactive ML/DL workloads **instantly** on your laptop or to any cloud